Purpose and Mission

 - Saint Rose Social Hall

 - No meeting in August

 Come and see the works of God, awesome in deeds before the children of Adam.

-- Monthly (third Sunday): Spiritual Intentions Mass a State Court fundraiser (benefiting seminarians at the Pontifical College in Rome) held in our home city of Altoona, Pennsylvania.
+- Monthly (third Sunday): Spiritual Intentions Mass a State Court fundraiser (benefiting seminarians at the Pontifical College in Rome) held in Altoona, Pennsylvania.

-- April: Financial Review; Even years Nominating Committee presents slate of officers; Regent has notice of election with slate of officers sent to all members (at least ten (10) days before election; State Convention (odd years); and, Diocesan Meeting
+- April: Financial Review; even years Nominating Committee presents slate of officers; even years Regent has notice of election with slate of officers sent to all members (at least ten (10) days before election; odd years State Convention; and, Diocesan Meeting

 - May: Even years election of officers

 - June: Even years installation of officers and Priest Appreciation Day (first Sunday)